-The present invention provides a fixation device and locking assembly for the accurate insertion of medical devices such as an EVD.
+The present invention provides a fixation device and locking assembly for the accurate insertion of medical devices such as EVDs.
 The device provides a means of detecting a patient’s internal anatomy and localizing a desired target.
-The devices are capable of at least partially locking into position to maintain accuracy.
+The device is capable of at least partially locking into position to maintain accuracy

 Application & Market Utility